Charlotte-MEDI/Faceshields/README.md

 At this time these files are not meant to be mass produced in anyway.
 As of right now, this is for prototyping different designs.

+# March 22nd Print
+We are currently printing the Face Shield and can be found in the PrusaFaceShield file.

 # Resources:
 Prusa Face Shield
 https://blog.prusaprinters.org/from-design-to-mass-3d-printing-of-medical-shields-in-three-days/